top of page

 In fall 2023, the district purchased land at Heivly Island near John Cline, with intentions of it becoming the location of a new elementary school.
 A facility committee that counts community leaders among its members met throughout the spring and summer of this year.

 The committee examined the district’s needs at the elementary level and ultimately presented a recommendation to the DCSD School Board to construct a new school with assistance from Emergent Architecture, which partnered with the district.
-In July, the School Board approved that recommendation and began the process of asking DCSD voters to consider three ballot measures in the fall.
+In July, the School Board approved that recommendation.

-The second election on Tuesday, November 5, will ask voters to consider approving a $38 million general obligation bond to fund the construction of a new PK-2 facility.
+On Tuesday, November 5, DCSD voters will consider approving a $38 million general obligation bond to fund the construction of a new PK-2 facility to replace John Cline and West Side.

-Take a virtual tour of John Cline Elementary School
+Take a virtual tour of John Cline and West Side

 West Side was constructed in 1939 and John Cline opened its doors in 1964.
 These schools have educated generations of students and have been a source of pride for the community.
 However, the Decorah Community School District faces a long list of needs and expenses today due to the age of these schools.